andrea1234321/BlackJack/README.md

 # BlackJack
 Click [here](https://andrea-blackjack.netlify.app) to play

-## To play
-Click on a chip to place your bet and follow the buttons accordingly!

 ## Rules
-Playing BlackJack is fairly simple, just place a bet and hope you get 21!
+To play just click on a chip to place your bet and follow the buttons accordingly!

 The card values are as follows:
 * Ace= 1/11